IngridAtMicrosoft/DocsContent/singlesource/overview-single-source.md

 ---
-title: Welcome to Single Source
+title: Overview of single sourcing documentation
-description: This is a repository for a single source prototype.
+description: Overview of single sourcing documentation.
 author: IngridAtMicrosoft
-ms.topic: article
+ms.topic: concept
 ms.date: 07/04/2020
 ms.author: inhenkel
 ms.reviewer: inhenkel
 ms.lastreviewed: 07/04/2020
 ---

-# Welcome to singlesource!
+# Overview: Single-sourcing documentation

-This is just a page.
+This is is an example of using GitHub and the Docs build for creating single source, structured documentation with the ultimate goal of content reuse.